dracaruss/Music-Webapp-V1/README.md

 Russell here again.
 This time I'll show the steps I'm taking to create and secure my Serverless AWS Web App.

-The end result is to get my web app allowing only authenticated users access to upload music files (only) to my backend data bucket.
+The end result is to get my web app allowing only authenticated users access to upload music files to my backend data bucket.
-The authentication is done through Cognito, and the app utilizes Api-Gateway, IAM, Lambda, HTML/Javascript and S3 Buckets services also to achieve the working end result.
+The authentication is done through Cognito, and the app utilizes Api-Gateway, IAM, Lambda, HTML/Javascript and S3 Buckets services to achieve the working end result.

 I will do different versions of this project, as it's being improved on daily.
 In this initial setup the JWT token will be exposed (unsafely) in the URL.
 Though I know its unsafe, I want to run through all scenarios to develop my experience with building and fixing different issues.